Related Link: Online Financial Aid Office (Login credentials are provided with notification of admission.)

 2020-21 Current Student Awarding Changes

 The Office of Financial Aid updated aid packages to reflect the new academic calendar and changes to student living situations.
 Previously, we provided the total aid package for the year, divided into the fall and spring semesters.
-Aid packages are now split equally over four terms, Fall 1 and 2 and Spring 1 and 2.
+We are now following a modified version of our traditional semester calendar with aid packages split equally over four terms, two modules in the Fall and two modules in the spring.

 Students living away from campus will not see charges for room, board, or the activity fee until they are approved to live on campus.